laxmideepak/devops-e2e/SETUP_INSTRUCTIONS.md

-# 🎯 DevOps E2E Platform Setup Instructions
+push # 🎯 DevOps E2E Platform Setup Instructions

 Your DevOps E2E platform is now ready to be deployed!
 Follow these steps: